 - Sear tenderloin on high heat in a preheated cast iron skillet, then place the skillet in the oven at 400°F for 5 minutes.
 Rest, slice, and serve with chimichurri.

 I typically eat oatmeal in the morning, but I had leftover farro in the fridge that needed to be used, so I made a farro porridge like I would typically make oatmeal - with ground flaxseed for healthy fats and egg whites for protein.
 I decided on a pumpkin spice flavor since I have about 12 cans of pumpkin in the pantry (food blogger problems) and some pumpkin pie spice that I'd like to use up so it doesn't sit in the cabinet unused until next fall - because spices do also have a shelf life.
 Breakfast porridge is a great way to use up all kinds of whole grains, not just farro!

 - Place 1 cup cooked farro in a saucepan with a splash of almond milk.
 Bring to a simmer.

-- Stir in 1/4 cup canned pumpkin puree and 1 tbsp ground flaxseed.
+- Stir in ¼ cup canned pumpkin puree and 1 tablespoon ground flaxseed.
 Cook until heated through.

 - Turn off heat and quickly stir in a splash of egg whites from a carton (or 1 beaten egg white).
-Stir in about 1 tsp pumpkin pie spice and 1 tsp maple syrup.
+Stir in about 1 teaspoon pumpkin pie spice and 1 teaspoon maple syrup.